forhadkhan/live-html-playground/README.md

 Packed with features to offer a smooth, professional, and modern development experience:

 * **Tri-Panel Code Editor:** Separate, tabbed editors for HTML, CSS, and JavaScript, powered by **ACE Editor** for syntax highlighting, autocompletion, and themes.
+* **Session Persistence:** Your code and preferences (theme, layout, font size, etc.) are automatically saved in your browser.
+Never lose your work on a refresh!
 * **Real-Time Preview:** Instantly see your code come to life in the preview pane.
 Updates automatically as you type (with debounce) or manually using the **Run** button.
 * **Console Output:** View JavaScript logs and errors directly within the built-in console panel.
 * **Code Formatting:** Integrated **Prettier** for one-click code beautification of HTML, CSS, and JavaScript.